MicrosoftDocs/sdk-api/sdk-api-src/content/ntddkbd/ns-ntddkbd-keyboard_attributes.md

 ## -description

-KEYBOARD_ATTRIBUTES specifies the attributes of a keyboard.
+Specifies the attributes of a keyboard.

 ## -struct-fields